scloud19/SECipedia/Linux/Linux Basics/kernel.md

                                 When does the kernel run?
                                     Between process time slices during a context switch

+                                CURRENTLY AT

-                                TODO: Bring up threads, what are cores, etc.
+                                TODO: Bring up threads, what are cores, etc.  Read wikipedia on linx kernal, etc.